crcn/structr.js/README.md

 Metadata
 --------

-Custom modifiers are considered metadata:
+Custom modifiers are considered metadata.
+They allow you to identify how specific methods should be handled.

 	var MetadataTestClass = Structr({